-Dr. Eugene Kandel joined the staff of Roswell Park Cancer Institute (RPCI) in 2007, as Assistant Member at the Department of Cell Stress Biology.
+Dr. Eugene Kandel joined the staff of Roswell Park Comprehensive Cancer Center (RPCI) in 2007, as Assistant Member at the Department of Cell Stress Biology.

 Dr. Kandel earned an MS degree with honors from the Moscow State University (Moscow, Russia) in 1992 and his PhD from the University of Illinois (Chicago, IL) in 1998.
 Previously, Dr. Kandel has worked as a Postdoctoral Fellow and a Research Assistant Professor at the University of Illinois at Chicago, and as a Project Scientist and a Staff Scientist at the Cleveland Clinic Foundation in Cleveland, OH.
 Dr. Kandel also is an Assistant Professor at the State University of New York at Buffalo and the director of Graduate Studies for the Molecular and Cellular Biophysics and Biochemistry Program (http://www.roswellpark.edu/mcbb).